 Better to not even think about it.

 Don’t buy this shit–Goldberg doesn’t think about it at all.
-His game here is obvious–point out the ‘misplaced’ worrying over one by accentuating the relatively greater threat of the other.
-It’s both stupid and shallow: the relative threat is totally backward, and he doesn’t give a fuck about either one, and he never will.
+His game here is to point out the ‘misplaced’ worrying over one by accentuating the threat of the other.
+It’s both stupid and shallow: the relative threat is totally backward, and he doesn’t give a fuck about either one.
 I’m not shocking anyone by saying you’ll never see him (again?) advocate taking the ‘meteor threat’ seriously.

 Which puts him in a peculiar state: being smart enough to comprehend the forewarnings of a cataclysmic danger, but doing exactly the same thing the dinosaurs did about it.
-Much more primitive than evolutionary ‘smarts’ should dictate.
-In a familiar embodiment, a ‘Conservative Intellectual.’
-Always cold-blooded, to boot.
+Much more primitive a reaction than evolutionary ‘smarts’ would dictate.
+In a familiar embodiment, he is a ‘Conservative Intellectual.’
+And cold-blooded to boot.